hetalang/heta-specifications/math.md

 ## Numbers

 All numbers in "math expression" are double.
 You can use any form of number: `0.001`, `1e-3`, `1E-3`, `1.0e-3`, etc.

+The another possible values of double are:
+- `Infinity` which means infinite value.
+- `-Infinity` which negative infinit value.
+- `NaN` which means infinite or negative infinite, i.e. `0/0`.

+## Pre defined constants

+There is a set of identifiers which can be used in `MathExpr` but they are not components of platform.
+- `e` is the Euler's number, i.e. `exp(0)`.
+- `pi` is &pi;=3.141592... number.

 ## Identifiers